Aphrodite

-In Hesiod's Theogony, Aphrodite is born off the coast of Cythera from the foam (ἀφρός, aphrós) produced by Uranus's genitals, which his son Cronus had severed and thrown into the sea.
-In Homer's Iliad, however, she is the daughter of Zeus and Dione.
-Plato, in his Symposium, asserts that these two origins actually belong to separate entities: Aphrodite Ourania (a transcendent, "Heavenly" Aphrodite) and Aphrodite Pandemos (Aphrodite common to "all the people").
-Aphrodite had many other epithets, each emphasizing a different aspect of the same goddess, or used by a different local cult.
+A major goddess in the Greek pantheon, Aphrodite featured prominently in ancient Greek literature.
+According to many sources, like Homer's Iliad and Sappho's Ode to Aphrodite, she is the daughter of Zeus and Dione.
+In Hesiod's Theogony, however, Aphrodite is born off the coast of Cythera from the foam (ἀφρός, aphrós) produced by Uranus's genitals, which his son Cronus had severed and thrown into the sea.
+In his Symposium, Plato asserts that these two origins actually belong to separate entities; Aphrodite Urania (a transcendent "Heavenly" Aphrodite, who "partakes not of the female but only of the male", with Plato describing her as inspiring love between men, but having nothing to do with the love of women) and Aphrodite Pandemos (Aphrodite common to "all the people" who Plato described as "wanton", to contrast her with the virginal Aphrodite Urania, who did not engage in sexual acts at all.
+Pandemos inspired love between men and women, unlike her older counterpart).
+The epithet Aphrodite Areia (the "Warlike") reveals her contrasting nature in ancient Greek religion.
+Aphrodite had many other epithets, each emphasizing a different aspect of the same goddess or used by a different local cult.
 Thus she was also known as Cytherea (Lady of Cythera) and Cypris (Lady of Cyprus), because both locations claimed to be the place of her birth.
+Sappho's Ode to Aphrodite is one of the earliest poems dedicated to the goddess and survives from the Archaic period nearly complete.

 In Greek mythology, Aphrodite was married to Hephaestus, the god of fire, blacksmiths and metalworking.
 Aphrodite was frequently unfaithful to him and had many lovers; in the Odyssey, she is caught in the act of adultery with Ares, the god of war.
-In the First Homeric Hymn to Aphrodite, she seduces the mortal shepherd Anchises.
+In the First Homeric Hymn to Aphrodite, she seduces the mortal shepherd Anchises after Zeus made her fall in love with him.
 Aphrodite was also the surrogate mother and lover of the mortal shepherd Adonis, who was killed by a wild boar.
-Along with Athena and Hera, Aphrodite was one of the three goddesses whose feud resulted in the beginning of the Trojan War and she plays a major role throughout the Iliad.
+Along with Athena and Hera, Aphrodite was one of the three goddesses whose feud resulted in the beginning of the Trojan War and plays a major role throughout the Iliad.
 Aphrodite has been featured in Western art as a symbol of female beauty and has appeared in numerous works of Western literature.
-She is a major deity in modern Neopagan religions, including the Church of Aphrodite, Wicca, and Hellenismos.
+She is a major deity in modern Neopagan religions, including the Church of Aphrodite, Wicca, and Hellenism.